-Smart contact lenses could make eye drops a thing of the pastNovember 9th, 2011 By Sally Credille in Medical research /
+Smart contact lenses could make eye drops a thing of the pastNovember 9, 2011 By Sally Credille in Medicine & Health / Medical research

 (Medical Xpress) -- An Auburn University team of chemical and biomedical engineers led by Mark Byrne, the Daniel F. and Josephine Breeden Associate Professor in the Samuel Ginn College of Engineering, has developed a new method to deliver eye medication by wearing contact lenses.